-A project can take 6-8 weeks or more, depending on how quickly fabric is chosen, what repairs or paint treatments need to be made to a frame, studio workload, and fabric availability.
+A project can take many months, depending on how quickly fabric is chosen, what repairs or paint treatments need to be made to a frame, studio workload, and fabric availability.
 Because every project is different, City Girl Arts can’t guarantee a particular time frame, but we do our best to deliver a lovely result in a satisfactory manner.

 Do you sell fabric?

 Yes!
 If you are looking for top-quality designer upholstery and drapery fabrics, I can order whatever you want for home delivery.
 Come in and peruse samples, hire me for a trade showroom visit, or call me for an order.
 It’s easy.
 Some of the brands I carry are GP&J Baker, Designers Guild, Osborne & Little, Brunschwig & Fils, Zoffany, Romo, Pierre Frey, Fabricut, and many more.

 Do you sell other furniture?

 Yes!
 I frequently find fabulous antiques or vintage pieces and display them in the shop and online for you to purchase.
-Some of them may need a little TLC, which I can arrange, and some of them can go home with you immediately!
+Some of them may need a little TLC, which I can arrange, and some of them are restored and can go home with you immediately!
 Check out the Found section of my online shop for pieces that can be yours.

 Do you have ready-made upholstered seating?

 Yes!
 I love to design and make extraordinary, high quality upholstered chairs that are ready to be placed in your home.
 Come in and take a look, or check out the shop!

 Will you upholster my own antique or vintage chair?

 Do you use foam?

 Most antique and vintage seating pieces, even if they had been reupholstered with foam, adapt well to traditional upholstery methods, and deserve to be returned to their original composition.
 We frequently use foam in seat cushions, which are much easier to change when the foam sags or hardens.
 We rarely use foam in the body of the piece because of durability and chemical issues.
 Exceptions are mid-century modern pieces, which were designed to be made with foam.